About cultural experiences

 Discover Rwanda through the eyes of local women artisans and entrepreneurs.
 The Urugo Women’s Opportunity Center provides training and space for women to learn, demonstrate and sell traditional crafts, artwork and food products.
 Explore the surrounding community, as well, to learn about local farm and coffee production.
-Guided tours can be arranged for individuals and groups.
+Guided tours can be arranged for individuals and groups for the price of $35 USD per person (aside from additional costs, such as the Dancing troupe booking).

-The “farm house” is our commercial kitchen, where local women make organic cheese, yoghurt and peanut butter.
+The “farm house” is our commercial kitchen, where local women make organic yoghurt.
+We offer an array of flavors, from plain to vanilla – to even strawberry!
 Learn how these products are made, taste samples and listen as the women share how their new skills are enabling them to earn income, support their families and send their children to school.

 Njagama Women’s Farm Tour